joshcanhelp/josh-to-11/input/symlinked/posts/2009-01-21-advice-to-a-client-dont-just-have-a-great-idea-and-act-on-it-remember-the-bottom-line-too.md

 ---
-title: "Advice to a client: don't just have a great idea and act on it – remember the bottom line too"
+title: 'Advice to a client: don''t just have a great idea and act on it – remember the bottom line too'
-excerpt: ""
+excerpt: 'So you’ve got a great idea, do you?'
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
-tags: ["Freelancing"]
-featured_img:
 wpid: 517
+tags:
+  - Freelancing
+featured_img: null
 ---